-If you are not sure if a project requires a CON before implementation, correspondence should be sent to the Department to request an official Letter of Determination.
-The request should be made on the CON Request for Determination form, which can be obtained at www.dch.georgia.gov.
+If you are not sure if a project requires a CON before implementation, correspondence should be sent to HFR to request an official Letter of Determination.
+The request should be made on the Letter of Determination form, which can be obtained at dch.georgia.gov.
 The form should also include as much information about the project as possible.
 There is a filing fee of \$250 for a determination request.
-The Department will respond in writing.
+HFR will respond in writing.
 A determination about whether CON requirements apply to a specific project must be made in writing.
-For more information, go to: www.dch.georgia.gov/con.
+For more information, go to: dch.georgia.gov/con.